Fault-Tolerant ST-Diameter Oracles: Introduction

-For directed graphs, Baswana, Choudhary, Hussain, and Roditty~\cite{BaswanaCHR20} showed that we can preprocess directed weighted graphs with edge weights in range $[1,W]$ to compute an oracle of $\Otilde (\epsilon^{-1} n \log W )$ size that reports $ (1+\epsilon)$-approximate distances on single edge/vertex failure in $\Otilde(\log\log_{1+\epsilon}(nW))$ time.
-Gupta and Singh~\cite{GuptaSingh18FaultTolerantExactDistanceOracle} designed exact distance oracles of $\Otilde(n^{3/2})$ size that on single edge/vertex failure in directed/undirected unweighted graphs reports distances in $\Otilde(1)$ time.
+For directed graphs, Baswana, Choudhary, Hussain, and Roditty~\cite{BaswanaCHR20} showed that one can preprocess graphs with edge weights in the range $[1,W]$ into an oracle with space $\Otilde (n \log(W)/\varepsilon)$ that reports $ (1{+}\varepsilon)$-approximate distances for a single edge/vertex failure in $\Otilde(\log\log_{1+\varepsilon}(Wn))$ time.
+Gupta and Singh~\cite{GuptaSingh18FaultTolerantExactDistanceOracle} designed an exact 1-DSO for directed unweighted graphs.
+The data structure has size $\Otilde(n^{3/2})$ and $\Otilde(1)$ query time.